RIOT-OS/RIOT/tests/rust_minimal/README.md

 * Update the examples to use the new versions in a separate PR that just does `cargo update` in the examples, and consequentally contains only Cargo.lock changes.

+  These updates can be full releases or merely git updates (see below).

   Such a PR should be easy to get ACKed, as "CI says GO" is usually suffient for them.